georgevc15/multifarious-python-projects/README.md

 - emailslicer -> branch <- contains Email Slicer project that ask user's email address and returns the user's  email domain and name

-- travis -> branch <- super simple security system.
-Checks if a user exists within the system and removes it if the user wants to.
+- Travis -> branch <- super simple security system.
+Checks if a user exists within the system.
+If the user exists it will ask if he wants to be removed from the list.
+If the user doesn’t exists it will ask if he wants to be added to the list/system